This is the multi-page printable view of this section. Click here to print.

 Lucille Configuration

-A complete config file must contain three elements:
+A complete config file must contain three elements (Connector(s), Pipeline(s), Indexer):

 Connectors